-Kent Cao is the 2019–2021 Asia Network | Henry Luce Foundation Postdoctoral Teaching Fellow in Asian Art History hosted by Florida State (New College, State Honors College).
+Kent Cao is the Assistant Professor of Art and Archaeology at Duke Kunshan University and Duke University.
+Previously, he was the Asia Network | Henry Luce Foundation Postdoctoral Teaching Fellow in Asian Art History hosted by Florida State (New College, State Honors College).
 Kent graduated with a Ph.D. in Chinese art and archaeology under the supervision of Professor Emeritus Robert Bagley.
 Prior to Princeton, he received M.St. in Archaeology from the University of Oxford, and read Archaeology and Anthropology at University College London and the London School of Economics and Political Science.
-Kent's work has recently been supported by the Smithsonian and the American Council of Learned Societies.
+Kent's work has been supported by the Smithsonian, Henry Luce Foundation, Getty Research Institute, and American Council of Learned Societies.